evettetelyas/ps-code-challenge/readme.md

 	FROM street_cafes S1
 	GROUP BY post_code;
 ```

+   *Please also include a brief description of how you verified #4*

+_I decided to create a test_data.csv with 10 rows of dummy data.
+This is imported to the `ps-code-challenge_test` database using a similar raketask by running `RAILS_ENV=test rake import_test_data` on the CLI.
+I am then able to manually check my calculations with a really small set of data_

 5) Write a Rails script to categorize the cafes and write the result to the category according to the rules:[provide the script]
     - If the Post Code is of the LS1 prefix type: